MuhammadFakhrurradhi/Tableau-Paid-Search-Campaign/README.md

 # Tableau-Paid-Search-Campaign
 This project is representing marketing analytics project.
-The tools that utilized are python (cleaning &amp; wrangling) and tableau (visualization)
+The tools that utilized are python (cleaning &amp; wrangling) and tableau (visualization).
+To follow the documentation and project's walktrough can be accessed here: [Notion link](https://muhammadfakhrurradhi.notion.site/Paid-Campaign-Analysis-85ca934003be4b94800fccf1d1520cd4?pvs=4)

 # Paid Campaign Analysis